danielleturton/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Lecturer in Sociolinguistics at Lancaster University.
-My research focusses on accents of English, and more specifically why accents vary and change over time.
-My areas of expertise include Northern Englishes (particularly the Manchester accent and Blackburn accent), theories of sound change, ultrasound tongue imaging, laboratory phonology and the intersection between variable processes and phonetics/phonology interfaces.
+I am a Lecturer in Sociolinguistics in the Department of Linguistics and English Language at Lancaster University.
+My research focusses on accents and dialects of English, and more specifically why accents vary and change over time.
+My areas of expertise include Northern Englishes (particularly the accents of Manchester and Blackburn), theories of sound change, ultrasound tongue imaging, laboratory phonology and the intersection between variable processes and phonetics/phonology interfaces.